uqbar-project/wollok/README.md

 Wollok update site:
 ```
-#!xml
 http://dl.bintray.com/uqbar/wollok-update-site/
 ```

 ## Documentation ##

-Refer to the [wiki](wollok/wiki/Home) for documentation like Language Reference and Environment.
+Refer to the [wiki](https://github.com/uqbar-project/wollok/wiki/Home) for documentation like Language Reference and Environment.

 ## What's the language like ? ##